 Freshman Profile: 20–25 ACT and 950–1160 SAT (Verbal and Math only); 3.2–3.7 high school core GPA

 Honors College Freshman Profile: 29 ACT and 1320 SAT (Verbal and Math only);

 3.8 high school core GPA

 Distinguishing Facts About Georgia State University

-• Georgia State scholars have received prestigious honors, including the Goldwater, Truman, Fulbright, Rhodes, Boren, and Gilman Scholarships, and go on to top graduate schools like Harvard, Columbia, UC Berkeley, Cornell, Princeton, Duke, Yale, Penn, Chicago, the London School of Economics, and more.
+• Georgia State scholars have received prestigious honors, including the Goldwater, Truman, Fulbright, Rhodes, Boren, and Gilman Scholarships, and they go on to top graduate schools like Harvard, Columbia, UC Berkeley, Cornell, Princeton, Duke, Yale, UPenn, Chicago, the London School of Economics, and more.

-• Georgia State is located in the heart of downtown Atlanta, the #1 city for new college grads, according to the Metro Atlanta Chamber of Commerce.
+• Georgia State’s main campus is located in the heart of downtown Atlanta, the #1 city for new college grads, according to the Metro Atlanta Chamber of Commerce.
 Atlanta is also the #3 city in the nation for Fortune 500 companies and #4 for job growth.

 • Georgia State’s multimillion-dollar Digital Arts Entertainment Laboratory provides students with access to the latest media technology available for research and production.
 Georgia State graduates represent a large percentage of the movie crews and other media professionals in Atlanta’s burgeoning entertainment market.

 • The University is central to the revitalization of downtown Atlanta.
-Georgia State’s growth and future plans, including the expansion of student housing and amenities and the newly completed law school building, are providing the impetus for private developers to invest in the area.
+Georgia State’s growth and future plans, including the expansion of student amenities and green spaces, and the newly completed law school building and new student housing at Piedmont Central, are providing the impetus for private developers to invest in the area.

-• The world’s busiest airport, Hartsfield-Jackson Atlanta International Airport, is just minutes from Georgia State’s campus.
+• The world’s busiest airport, Hartsfield-Jackson Atlanta International Airport, is just minutes from Georgia State’s downtown campus.